acleee/acleebot/README.md

 ## Commands

+Each row in the COMMANDS is comprised of tree parts:
+1. **command**: User-submitted command via chat.
+2. **message*: Chat response to reply to original comment.
+3. **type**: Funtion logic to generate response given

 If a user's chat is a command (starts with `!`), a function will be fired depending on the type of command.
 A directory of all commands can be found [here](http://broiestbro.com/table/commands).

 Chat commands have 3 properties: